MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-overview.md

 There are currently three release channels for Windows clients:

 - The **General Availability Channel** receives feature updates as soon as they're available.
-- The **Long-Term Servicing Channel**, which is designed to be used only for specialized devices such as those that control medical equipment or ATM machines, receives new feature releases every two to three years.
+- The **Long-Term Servicing Channel** (LTSC) is designed to be used only for specialized devices such as those that control medical equipment or ATM machines.
+LTSC receives new feature releases every two to three years.
 - The **Windows Insider Program** provides organizations with the opportunity to test and provide feedback on features that will be shipped in upcoming updates.

 With each General Availability release, you would typically begin deploying right away to devices selected for early adoption (targeted validation) and then ramp up to full deployment at your discretion.
-This will enable you to gain access to new features, experiences, and integrated security as soon as possible.
+This enables you to gain access to new features, experiences, and integrated security as soon as possible.

 >[!IMPORTANT]
 > Devices on the General Availability Channel must have their diagnostic data set to **1 (Basic)** or higher in order to ensure that the service is performing at the expected quality.
 For instructions to set the diagnostic data level, see [Configure Windows diagnostic data in your organization](/windows/privacy/configure-windows-diagnostic-data-in-your-organization).

 ### Feature updates

 You can deploy feature updates using existing management tools.
-These changes come in bite-sized chunks rather than all at once like in prevoius versions of Windows, decreasing user readiness time.
+These changes come in bite-sized chunks rather than all at once like in previous versions of Windows, decreasing user readiness time.

 ### Quality updates

 Monthly updates in previous Windows versions were often overwhelming because of the sheer number of updates available each month.
 Many organizations selectively chose which updates they wanted to install and which they didn't, and this created countless scenarios in which organizations deployed essential security updates but picked only a subset of nonsecurity fixes.

-Rather than receiving several updates each month and trying to figure out which the organization needs, which ultimately causes platform fragmentation, administrators see one cumulative monthly update that supersedes the previous month's update, containing both security and non-security payloads.
+Rather than receiving several updates each month and trying to figure out which the organization needs, which ultimately causes platform fragmentation, administrators see one cumulative monthly update that supersedes the previous month's update, containing both security and nonsecurity payloads.
 This approach makes updating simpler and ensures that devices are more closely aligned with the testing done at Microsoft, reducing unexpected issues resulting from updates.

 ## Servicing channels